Postdoctoral Fellowship in Clinical Psychology

 Bela Geczy Jr., Ph.D. is the administrative director of the Psychiatry Inpatient Unit of the Oklahoma City VAMC and is a Clinical Associate Professor in the Department of Psychiatry and Behavioral Sciences.
 Dr. Geczy's primary responsibility pertains to the administration of the inpatient psychiatric unit.
 His clinical interests include care of the chronically mentally ill, clinical supervision, and administrative issues.

-Stephen R. Gillaspy, Ph.D. is an Associate Professor in the Department of Pediatrics in the Section of General and Community Pediatrics.
-Dr. Gillaspy supervises pediatric psychology primary care services in the General Pediatrics Clinic, Adolescent Medicine Clinic, and the Fostering Hope Clinic for children and adolescents who are currently in foster-care placements.
-He also supervises Inpatient Consultation and Liaison services in General Pediatrics and Pediatric Hematology/Oncology.
-Research interests include family health promotion behaviors (e.g., smoking cessation, treatment of obesity), applications of Motivational Interviewing, screening for post-partum depression among mothers of infants in the NICU, and program development and evaluation.
+Stephen R. Gillaspy, Ph.D. is an Associate Professor in the Department of Pediatrics and the Research Director for the Section of General and Community Pediatrics.
+He also directs the Pediatric Psychology Emphasis Area.
+Dr. Gillaspy supervises clinical services in the Healthy Futures Clinic, a multidisciplinary pediatric obesity clinic.
+Research interests include family health promotion behaviors (e.g., smoking cessation, treatment of obesity), access to behavioral health services, applications of Motivational Interviewing, screening for postpartum depression, and policy & program development and evaluation.
 Dr. Gillaspy serves as a clinical supervisor for interns and postdoctoral fellows.
-Andrea R. Gonterman, Ph.D.
-Health Psychology and Post Traumatic Stress Disorder Clinics (1) Individual and group outpatient psychotherapy, (2) Health psychology, (3)Empirically supported therapies for PTSD

 Debra B. Hecht, Ph.D. is an Associate Professor of Research at the Center on Child Abuse and Neglect (CCAN) in the Department of Pediatrics.
 She is a clinical child psychologist working primarily with children who have been abused or neglected and their families.
 Dr. Hecht also is involved with program evaluation, consultation, and research examining the utility of services provided by the Department of Human Services and their contract agencies.
 Dr. Hecht provides clinical supervision for psychology interns and post-doctoral Fellows at CCAN.